StepSavvy

 Shoe & Footwear Data

-If you use the shoe closet feature, we collect information about your shoes including brand, model, category, fit ratings, comfort assessments, pain areas associated with specific shoes, usage frequency, and cumulative mileage (which may be imported from Apple Health with your permission in a future update).
+If you use the shoe closet feature, we collect information about your shoes including brand, model, category, fit ratings, comfort assessments, pain areas associated with specific shoes, usage frequency, and cumulative mileage (which may be imported from Apple Health with your permission).
 This data is used to track shoe wear, provide replacement recommendations, and personalize shoe suggestions based on your gait analysis.
-Note: Apple Health mileage import is not active in the current version of StepSavvy and will be available in a future update.

 When you use our AI gait analysis feature, Google MediaPipe BlazePose runs on your device to extract 33 body landmark positions from each frame of your walking video.
 These pose landmarks are used exclusively to compute biomechanical measurements (joint angles, cadence, foot strike pattern) and to generate gait analysis results.